Skip to main content

 Airbus

 Airbus pioneers sustainable aerospace for a safe and united world.
-The Company constantly innovates to provide the most efficient and technologically-advanced solutions in aerospace, defence, and connected services.
+The company constantly innovates to provide the most efficient and technologically-advanced solutions in aerospace, defence, and connected services.
 In commercial aircraft, Airbus offers the most modern and fuel-efficient airliners.
 Airbus is also a European leader in defence and security and one of the world’s leading space businesses.
 In helicopters, Airbus provides the most efficient civil and military rotorcraft solutions worldwide.

 Airbus’ ambition is to bring to market the world’s first hydrogen-powered commercial aircraft.
-To get there, our ZEROe project is exploring a variety of configurations and technologies, as well as preparing the ecosystem that will produce and supply the hydrogen.
+To get there, their ZEROe project is exploring a variety of configurations and technologies, as well as preparing the ecosystem that will produce and supply the hydrogen.
 Airbus is meeting a number of technology and testing milestones as it moves towards its ambition of bringing to market.
 Many of these milestones revolve around establishing the means of propulsion, either with hybrid hydrogen-electric fuel cells or direct hydrogen combustion.
 Airbus believes the deployment of hydrogen infrastructure at airports is a prerequisite to support the widespread scale-up and adoption of hydrogen aircraft.
-We’re partnering with hydrogen producers and distributors worldwide, airports and airlines to build the right ecosystem to operate a hydrogen-powered aircraft.
+They are partnering with hydrogen producers and distributors worldwide, airports and airlines to build the right ecosystem to operate a hydrogen-powered aircraft.

 Bristol Airport